mysensors/NodeManager/README.md

 // if enabled, send a SLEEPING and AWAKE service messages just before entering and just after leaving a sleep cycle and STARTED when starting/rebooting
 #define SERVICE_MESSAGES 0

-// Enable this module to use one of the following sensors: SENSOR_ANALOG_INPUT, SENSOR_LDR, SENSOR_THERMISTOR, SENSOR_ML8511, SENSOR_ACS712, SENSOR_RAIN_GAUGE, SENSOR_RAIN, SENSOR_SOIL_MOISTURE
+// Enable this module to use one of the following sensors: SENSOR_ANALOG_INPUT, SENSOR_LDR, SENSOR_THERMISTOR, SENSOR_ML8511, SENSOR_ACS712, SENSOR_RAIN, SENSOR_SOIL_MOISTURE
 #define MODULE_ANALOG_INPUT 1
 // Enable this module to use one of the following sensors: SENSOR_DIGITAL_INPUT
 #define MODULE_DIGITAL_INPUT 1